toshimaru/dotfiles/README.md

 ## Prerequisites

 - macOS v11 or more
-- Apple M1 / Intel
+- Apple Silicon Mac / Intel Mac
 - Ruby v2.7

 ## Powered By